Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

-The identification of discrete structures in {\disperse} is mainly based on the persistence principle, meaning it must be robust to shot noise.
-Therefore, the persistence threshold is a critical factor in determining the confidence level of identified structures.
-However, assessing the accuracy and robustness of these structures presents a challenging problem, as any ideal reconstruction of the cosmic web must satisfy two criteria: (1) {\it completeness} to ensure identification of all filaments, and (2) {\it purity} to ensure that the identified filamentary structure is physically sound.
+The identification of discrete structures in {\disperse} depends on the chosen persistence threshold which determines the robustness of topological structures.
+However, assessing the accuracy and robustness of these structures presents a challenging problem, as any ideal reconstruction of the cosmic web must satisfy two criteria: (1) {\it completeness} to maximize identifying the complete filamentary structure, and (2) {\it purity} to ensure that the identified filamentary structure is physically sound.
 To increase completeness, the persistence threshold can be reduced, resulting in the identification of more filaments.
-However, this may lead to the identification of spurious critical points and filaments not located near massive galaxies, which trace the peaks in the matter density field.
+However, this may lead to the identification of spurious critical points and filaments not located near any galaxies, which trace enhancements in the matter density field.
 The balance between completeness and purity of filamentary skeletons is discussed in detail, with numerous examples, in \citet{disperse1}.